EsratMaria/DeepQLearningAlgorithm_FrozenLake/README.md

 ## Deep Q Learning

 In this algorithm, we use a Q table.
 Values in this table are based on exploration and exploitation strategies.
 The agent takes an action based on the values on our Q table and moves towards the goal.
-Once agent changes from one state to another the calculation is done with the following equation:
+Once the agent changes from one state to another the calculation is done with the following equation:
 ```
  Q(s,a) => Q(s,a) + lr [R(s,a) + gamma * max Q(s',a') - Q(s,a)]
 ```